htan1901/DSOverview/Stack/README.md

 # Stack
-*This post may containts some grammar mistakes, I will very appreciate if you correct me.*
+*This post may containts some grammar mistakes, We will very appreciate if you correct us.*

 ## Definition
 Stack (Ngắn xếp) is a collection of data, its operations is performed in LIFO (Last In First Out) order.